 In June 2016, the FASB issued ASU 2016-13, "Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), creating ASC Topic 326 - Financial Instruments - Credit Losses.
 ASU 2016-13 is intended to improve financial reporting by requiring timelier recording of credit losses on financial assets measured at amortized cost basis (including, but not limited to loans), net investments in leases recognized as lessor and off-balance sheet credit exposures.
 ASU 2016-13 eliminates the probable initial recognition threshold under the current incurred loss methodology for recognizing credit losses.
 Instead, ASU 2016-13 requires the measurement of all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
 The Company will incorporate forward-looking information and macroeconomic factors into its credit loss estimates.
 ASU 2016-13 requires enhanced disclosures to help investors and other financial statement users to better understand significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an organization's portfolio.
 ASU 2016-13 is effective for annual reporting periods beginning after December 15, 2019, and for the interim periods within those annual reporting periods.
-Early application will be permitted for annual reporting periods and for the interim periods within those annual reporting periods, beginning after December 15, 2018.
+Early adoption is permitted for annual reporting periods and for the interim periods within those annual reporting periods, beginning after December 15, 2018; however, the Company does not intend to early adopt ASU 2016-13.